 AstraZeneca offer summer placements at their Macclesfield and Alderley Park Sites.
-During this placement, students will be offered the chance to apply for one of their pre-registration placements.
+During this placement, students will be offered the chance to apply for one of their foundation training placements.
 For further details, visit their website.

 GlaxoSmithKline (GSK) offer summer internships and industrial placements.
 For further information, visit their website.